harryho/react-crm/README.md

 - May 2020 -  Merge the branch rctsx to master

-  After the merge, the whole project moved to new techncial stack - TypeScript 3.
+  After the merge, the whole project moved to new technical stack - TypeScript 3.
 Also, the Material-UI is upgraded to 4.x version.
+Nodejs 12.x is recommended.

 - Dec 2018 - Rebase demo branch to master